ben-edna/jlink-zephyr/README.md

 * Other Arm cores than Cortex-M33: This plugin has only been tested initially on nrf9160dk, and no work has been done to verify differences between Arm architectures on Zephyr.
 * Other than Arm cores: Zero effort has been used to other architectures, and the plugin does not even check the core parameter, so it might probably crash or show garbage values.
 * Distributing the built .DLL file in Windows requires user to install [Visual C++ Redistributable](https://support.microsoft.com/en-us/topic/the-latest-supported-visual-c-downloads-2647da03-1eea-4433-9aff-95f26a218cc0) on a target machine.

-## Known problems in JLinkGDBServer

-* When `RTOS_GetNumThreads()` returns zero, GDB server still calls `RTOS_GetThreadRegList()` with thread id zero and generates a new dummy thread for GDB.
-This breaks debugging of the board startup.
-* There is no easy way to tell GDBServer that CPU is not yet running in Thread mode, and therefore plugin should be ignored.